[an error occurred while processing this directive]

 Provide background information

 Students who have not been enrolled in a school or college for an extended period of time can use the Activities and Work Experience sections of the Common Application to provide background on their pursuits since leaving school.
-These applicants may also want to use the Personal Statement or the Additional Information section to highlight their experiences and to outline their interest in returning to school.
+These applicants may also want to use the Personal Essay or the Additional Information section to highlight their experiences and to outline their interest in returning to school.

 Consider enrolling in college courses prior to applying